kimwalisch/primesieve/doc/BUILD.md

 First install [Visual Studio](https://visualstudio.microsoft.com/downloads/) (includes CMake) on your Windows PC.
 Then go to the start menu, select Visual Studio and open a **x64 Command Prompt**.
-Now cd into the primecount directory and run the commands below:
+Now cd into the primesieve directory and run the commands below:

 ```bash